-A glacier is a body of dense ice that moves under its own weight.
-Glaciers are formed due to the accumulation of snow that compresses into a thickened large mass of ice over many years.
+Glaciers in India are a body of dense ice that moves under their weight.
+The formation of Glaciers occurs due to the accumulation of snow that compresses into a thickened ice mass.
 India is home to a large number of glaciers.
 As per a study conducted by the Space Applications Centre, Indian Space Research Organisation (ISRO), India has 16,627 glaciers.
-The Himalayan region, in particular, has some of the prominent glaciers in the world.
+The Himalayan region, in particular, has some of the most prominent glaciers in the world.
 Even the highest glacier in India is located in this region.

 Glaciers form only on land and not on water bodies.
-Most glaciers in India map are scattered across Himachal Pradesh, Sikkim, Uttarakhand, and the Union Territory of Ladakh.
+Most glaciers on the Indian map are scattered across Himachal Pradesh, Sikkim, Uttarakhand, and the Union Territory of Ladakh.
 A few glaciers are also present in Arunachal Pradesh.
-Some of these glaciers can be as small as football fields, while others can extend for hundreds of kilometres.
+Some of these glaciers in India can be as small as football fields, while others can extend hundreds of kilometers.

 Largest Glacier in India

-The Siachen Glacier is the longest glacier in India in the Himalayas-Karakoram region.
-It is also the second-largest glacier outside the polar regions on earth.
-This glacier is 76 km long.
-Here is a list of some of the glaciers in India UPSC relevant.
+The Siachen is the longest glacier in India in the Himalayas-Karakoram region.
+It is also the second-largest glacier outside the polar regions on earth, being 76 km long.
+Here is a list of some of the glaciers in India relevant for various competitive exams.

 Bara Shigri Glacier